rimironenko/rostcamp/b2b-workshops/trainingMay2025/workshop2/README.md

-# OpenAI TypeScript Project
+# OpenAI TypeScript Project with Guardrails

-A TypeScript application that demonstrates how to use the OpenAI API in a Node.js environment.
+A TypeScript application that demonstrates how to use the OpenAI API in a Node.js environment with prompt testing and validation guardrails.

 ## Features

 - TypeScript configuration optimized for Node.js
-- OpenAI API integration
+- OpenAI API integration with prompt templates
+- Content validation guardrails for safe AI responses
+- Schema validation for structured outputs
+- Unit and integration testing framework
 - Environment variable management with dotenv
-- NPM scripts for development and building
+- NPM scripts for development, testing, and building

 ## Prerequisites